Programs range from 45 - 90 minutes and can be tailored to support your curriculum needs and science club’s objectives.

 Programs with an asterisk (*) require access to a local stream or pond:

 This program provides a deep dive into the watershed concept.
 Students will learn how topography, climate, and infrastructure influence the movement of water across landscapes.
 We’ll also explore the impacts of human activities within watersheds on environmental and public health.
-The program concludes with an interactive simulation using an EnviroScape, where students will have the opportunity to experience watershed principles in real-time.
+Using an EnviroScape, students will participate in this inquiry-based lesson, making decisions about what happens in this model watershed.

 Clean Water Lab

-In this cooperative hands-on activity, students will explore the water treatment process as they attempt to treat a sample of polluted river water.
-A wide variety of scientific principles will be introduced as students utilize different chemicals, tools, materials, and techniques to remove harmful contaminants from their water samples.
+In this cooperative hands-on lab, students will explore the water treatment process from river to tap.
+A wide variety of scientific principles will be introduced as students utilize chemicals, tools, materials, and techniques to remove contaminants from their water samples.

 Water Chemistry Study [Adopt-A-Stream]